 The Final Word on Banned Cars in the US

 Outright bans affect a range of sought-after cars in the US.
 Classic cars like the Volkswagen Beetle or speed demons like the Jaguar XJ220 S are considered unfit to be used on American public roads.
-But there are still narrow avenues to help enrich the American auto market with the exciting models missing from the road.
+But there are still narrow avenues to help enrich the American vehicle market with exciting models that are missing from the road.

-Car exhibitions, for example, can be one of the ways to admire those vehicles not deemed compliant with US standards.
-Meanwhile, modifications allow certain high-performing vehicles like Alfa Romeos or Aston Martin to make investments for safety and emissions that meet US standards.
+Car exhibitions, for example, can be a way to admire vehicles that are not deemed compliant with US standards.
+Meanwhile, modifications allow certain high-performing vehicles, like Alfa Romeos or Aston Martin, to invest in safety and emissions that meet US standards.